 - Oxidative build-up: There is an extensive amount of research linking AD(H)D and oxidative build up.
-Oxidative stress damages your DNA, and is extremely harmful for your brain and organs leading to symptoms of inattention, difficulty focusing, memory problems, brain fog, fatigue, mood swings, hyperactivity and more.
-If your symptoms of AD(H)D are associated with oxidative stress build-up, proper identification and treatment is absolutely necessary.
+Oxidative stress damages your DNA and is extremely harmful to your brain and organs leading to symptoms of inattention, difficulty focusing, memory problems, brain fog, fatigue, mood swings, hyperactivity, and more.
+If your symptoms of AD(H)D are associated with oxidative stress build-up, proper identification and treatment are absolutely necessary.

 - To see if oxidative stress is causing or contributing to your AD(H)D, order the DNA Oxidative Stress Test by Great Plains Laboratory

 - Your gut health will impact your ability to focus and use your brain to its highest potential.
 The intimate relationship between the gut and the brain speaks volumes about the importance of diet and our mental and emotional wellness.
 If you have AD(H)D, it is likely that your diet is playing a role.
 There is no one-size-fits-all when it comes to diet; finding out your unique needs will give you direction on how to eat so that you can feel like yourself again!

 Top 3 AD(H)D Diet Tips

 - Eat: Chia seeds, ginger, cashew nuts, broccoli, blueberries, spinach, broth (especially organic bone broth)